 You may also want to plan for the possibility of a member of your service user leadership team going on maternity leave.
 While some MVP chairs or other service user members may be keen to resume their MVP chair work quite quickly after having a baby, even then it would make sense for another service user member to take on some additional hours during this time.

 While MVP members generally work well together in partnership, occasionally one or more members of an MVP may express concerns about the conduct or capability of the MVP chair or a member of the service user leadership team.
-National Maternity Voices has developed some guidance (currently being finalised) on what to do if this problem arises in your MVP.
+National Maternity Voices has drafted approaches to resolving such concerns or conflict in your MVP.